 Xu reported the experimental results of detached divertor scenarios on the EAST.
-Under the conditions of low q{95} , high density, and high-power heating, pure neon injection resulted in small ELMs on pedestal and divertor detachment.
+Under the conditions of low q{95} , high density, and high-power heating, pure neon injection results in small ELMs on the pedestal and divertor detachment.
 The density can approach the Greenwald density limit.
-At the same time, the ratio of radiation power to total heating power reached up to 50% [27, 28].
-Du reported numerical results for the quantitative dependence of divertor detachment on particle recycling [29].
-Mao et al developed a numerical suite to carry self-consistent simulation of transport and turbulence in tokamak edge plasma [30, 31].
-The modeling results (e.g. ELM cycles) agreed with those of the EAST experiments.
+At the same time, the ratio of radiation power to total heating power reaches up to 50% [27, 28].
+Du reported the numerical results on the quantitative dependence of divertor detachment on particle recycling [29].
+Mao developed a numerical suite to carry self-consistent simulation of transport and turbulence in tokamak edge plasma [30, 31].
+The modeling results (e.g. ELM cycles) agree with the EAST experiments.

-Ou presented a fluid model to investigate the effect of the superthermal electrons on the heat flux through a magnetized sheath.
-It was revealed that the variation in the plasma density and sheath potential drop at the Debye sheath entrance with superthermal electrons and magnetic field modified the particle and heat fluxes across the Debye sheath to the material surface, and the sheath heat transmission coefficient can increase significantly even for a very small superthermal electron population [32].
-Zhou et al numerically studied the effect of mixed impurity injection (40% D2 + 60% N2) on divertor detachment.
-They found that the radiation of nitrogen impurity played a dominant role on the realization of detachment for discharge HL-2A #38008 [33].
-Zhang et al studied the influence of strike point position on the decay length of particle and heat fluxes on the divertor device using the SOLPS-ITER code.
-The results show that when the strike point was located on the horizontal target plate, the decay length was longer than that when it was located on the vertical target plate.
-The input parameters for the simulations were adopted based on the EAST discharge #98332 [34].
+Ou presented a fluid model to investigate the effect of the super-thermal electrons on the heat flux through a magnetized sheath.
+It is revealed that the variation of the plasma density and sheath potential drop at the Debye sheath entrance with the superthermal electrons and magnetic field modifies the particle and heat fluxes across the Debye sheath to the material surface, and the sheath heat transmission coefficient can increase significantly even for a very small super-thermal electron population [32].
+Zhou numerically studied the effect of mixed impurity injection (40%D2+60%N2) on divertor detachment.
+It was found that the radiation of nitrogen impurity plays the dominant role on the realization of detachment for discharge HL-2A #38008 [33].
+Zhang studied the influence of strike point position on the decay length of particle and heat fluxes on the divertor device using SOLPS-ITER code.
+Results showed that when the strike point was located on the horizontal target plate, the decay length is longer than that for the case of locating on the vertical target plate.
+Here, the input parameters for simulations are adopted based on the EAST discharge #98332 [34].

-Ji applied a reduced fluid model to study the influence of multifield coupling effects on plasma stability in a scrape-off layer (SOL).
-The results indicate that multifield coupling may introduce new mechanisms of driving instabilities, which is beneficial for exciting turbulence and reducing the divertor heat load on the divertor target.
-Niu et al investigated the temporal evolution of ELM-induced heat flux on a monoblock (MB) surface and in the gap between MBs.
-The heat flux in the gap was even higher than that on the MB surface, which is beneficial for the design of an advanced divertor [35].
-Wu et al studied the evolution of plasma and impurity radiation, profile redistribution, and turbulent transport before and after disruption.
-This revealed that the increase in density and core ion temperature and the decrease in edge turbulent transport were the main reasons for the enhanced core confinement after detachment [36].
+Ji applied a reduced fluid model to study the influence of multi-field coupling effects on the plasma stability in scrape-off layer (SOL).
+Results indicated that multifield coupling may introduce new mechanisms of driving instabilities, which is beneficial for exciting turbulence and reducing the divertor heat load on the divertor target.
+Niu investigated the temporal evolution of ELM induced heat flux on the monoblock (MB) surface and in the gap between MBs.
+The heat flux in the gap is even higher than that on the MB surface, which is beneficial for the design of advanced divertor [35].
+Wu studied the evolution of plasma and impurity radiation, profile redistribution, and turbulent transport before and after disruption.
+It revealed that the increase in density and core ion temperature, and the decrease in edge turbulent transport, are the main reasons for the enhanced core confinement after detachment [36].

-Zou et al reported the experimental results on the interaction between turbulence and ZFs on HL-2A during tungsten impurity injection.
-This demonstrated that tungsten impurity can significantly enhance the ZF and almost does not affect its frequency.
-The nonlinear coupling between turbulences determined the variation in the ZF amplitude [37].
-Deng et al developed a machine-learning regression model to quickly select the appropriate RMP coil phasing for controlling ELMs on the EAST.
-The effective rate of this model reached 88% [38, 39].
-They developed a new method to reconstruct the plasma shape using a multiple spectral imaging system equipped on the HL-3 tokamak.
-The visible spectral image was used to identify the midplane plasma boundary with a temporal resolution of milliseconds, which is important for the real-time control of the plasma shape.
+Zou reported the experimental results on the interaction between turbulence and zonal flows on HL-2A during tungsten impurity injection.
+It demonstrated that tungsten impurity can significantly enhance the ZF and almost does not affect the frequency of ZF.
+Here, the non-linear coupling between turbulences determines the variation of ZF amplitude [37].
+Deng developed a machine learning regression model to quickly select the appropriate RMP coil phasing for controlling ELMs on the EAST.
+The effective rate of this model reaches 88% [38, 39].
+He developed a new method to reconstruct plasma shape through multiple spectral imaging system equipped on the HL-3 tokamak.
+The visible spectral image is used to identify the mid-plane plasma boundary with a temporal resolution of milliseconds, which is important for real-time control of plasma shape.

-4. Impurity, heating, and current drive
+4. Impurity, heating and current drive